domainaware/parsedmarc/docs/source/elasticsearch.md

 Starting in version 5.0.0, `parsedmarc` stores data in a separate index for each day to make it easy to comply with records retention regulations such as GDPR.
-For fore information, check out the Elastic guide to [managing time-based indexes efficiently](https://www.elastic.co/blog/managing-time-based-indices-efficiently).
+For more information, check out the Elastic guide to [managing time-based indexes efficiently](https://www.elastic.co/blog/managing-time-based-indices-efficiently).

 [elasticsearch]: https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html